EvSecDev/SCMP/README.md

 - One-time manual deployment to specific hosts and/or specific files
 - Fail-safe file deployment - automatic restore of previous file version if any remote failure is encountered
 - Deploy all (or a subset of) relevant files (even unchanged) to a newly created remote host
+- Use file input to any of the host/file arguments using a file URI scheme (like `file:///absolute/path/file`)
 - Group hosts together to allow single universal configuration files to deploy to all or a subset of remote hosts
-- Concurrent SSH Connections to handle a large number of remote hosts (and option to limit concurrency)
+- Concurrent SSH Connections to handle a large number of remote hosts (and option to limit/disable concurrency)
 - Key-based SSH authentication (by file or ssh-agent, per host or all hosts)
 - Password-based Sudo command escalation
 - Create new repositories